telabotanica/cel-ng-services/README.md

 The communication with elasticsearch is managed by [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle).

-You can change the ES instance URL in the config/packages/fos_elastica.yaml file.
+You can change the ES instance config in `.env`

 ### Editing database credentials and mysql instance